mayurhadke/Presentation-Track-/README.md

 I will use simple examples to explain credit card system function.

-MD ARYAAN(Security and Fraud prevention mechanisms)
+"MD ARYAAN"(Security and Fraud prevention mechanisms)

 Subtopics that i'll be covering are: